TheYearlyOne/J.T.L-A-Basic-Encoding-And-Decoding-Software-/README.md

-# J.T.L-A-Basic-Encoding-And-Decoding-Software-
+# J.T.L-Encryption And Decryption
-J.T.L Is A Simple Encode And Decoding Software That Can Encode Your Personal Messages Or Even Your Passwords
+J.T.L Encrypt And Decrypt Your Messages